 Cheltenham House #1

-An existing building sinking into the ground, flood prone land, and a heritage conservation area – this site had a lot of constraints!
+An existing building sinking into the ground, flood prone land, and a heritage conservation area – this site had some challenges!

 Jason Klumpp designed this new home for Tyrrells Architects to address the site constraints, and provide a home that fitted the client brief to be compatible for seniors living.